Mali says President Assimi Goita survives assassination attempt | DW | 20.07.2021

 "The attacker was immediately subdued by security," the presidency's official Twitter account posted.
 "Investigations are ongoing."

-The attack follows months of political turmoil in Mali, which is also battling a jihadist insurgency that has claimed thousands of lives and driven hundreds of thousands from their homes.
+The attack follows months of political turmoil in Mali, which is also battling a jihadist insurgency that has claimed thousands of lives and displaced hundreds of thousands of people.

 jsi/rc (AFP, EPD)